nkdAgility/Azure-DevOps-WorkItem-Clone/README.md

  - `--config` - The path to the configuration file.
 Default is `.\configuration.json`.
 This can be used to had code paramiters...
 Command line params overrides the configuration file.
  - `--CachePath` - Folder used to cache data like the template.
 Default is `.\cache`.
  - `--inputJsonFile` - The path to the JSON file that instructs the creation of the work items
+ - `--runname` - The name of the run.
+Default is the current DateTime.
+Use this to rerun a creation that failed or was interupted.

 *Template Parameters* - The template contains the Descrition, Acceptance Criteria and relationship to other work itsm that we will clone.